-When all branches have the same weight $W_H=s$, there are $\binom{N}{s}$ branch labels with $d_p\geq 1$ between each other.
-For example, for N=17 and $p_1=1/8$, and choosing all branches to have $W_H=2$, we can have $\binom{17}{2}=134$ different branches, so if we wanted to have all branch labels to be different so that $d_p\geq 1$ always, we could use a trellis with 64 states (represented by 6 bits) and 128 branches.
-The minimum number of branches that two paths can differ in a 2^{ν} -state encoder is $\nu+1$.
-Thus, if each section adds at least 1 to the pessimistic distance, then $d{\min}\geq \nu+1$.
+For example, for N = 17 and $p_1 = 1/8$, and choosing all branches to have $W_H = 2$, we can have $\binom{17}{2} = 134$ different branches, so if we wanted to have all branch labels to be different so that $d_p \ge 1$ always, we could use a trellis with 64 states (represented by 6 bits) and 128 branches.
+The minimum number of branches that two paths can differ in a 2^{ν} -state encoder is $\nu + 1$.
+Thus, if each section adds at least 1 to the pessimistic distance, then $d{\min} \ge \nu + 1$.

-If repeated output values are necessary, often some branches can be strategically chosen to be equal while still maintaining $d{\min} \geq \nu + 1$.
+If repeated output values are necessary, often some branches can be strategically chosen to be equal while still maintaining $d{\min} \ge \nu + 1$.

-- 3) Ungerboeck's rule: Once we choose the weights of the branches, and the possible output values that will make all branches different (or almost all, allowing some to be equal as explained in the previous section), we have to assign output values to branches.
-Our main approach for this assignment is to apply Ungerboeck's idea of maximizing the distance between splits and merges [8].
-The Hamming weights of the branches are at least s.
-In the application considered in this work, where low rate codes with low ones densities are required, all splits and merges can be chosen to have a pessimistic distance of at least s between each other.
-Thus, applying Ungerboeck's rule a $d{\min} \geq 2s + \nu 1$ can be achieved. - 4) Extending Ungerboeck's rule into the trellis: One can extend Ungerboeck's rule more deeply into the trellis, and maximize not only the distance between splits, and the distance between merges, but the distance between the 4 branches emanating from a split in the previous trellis section, or the 8 branches emanating from a split two sections before, and so on.
+3) Ungerboeck's rule: Once we choose the weights of the branches, and the possible output values that will make all branches different (or almost all, allowing some to be equal as explained in the previous section), we have to assign output values to branches.
+One first idea is to apply Ungerboeck's idea of maximizing the distance between splits and merges[8].
+The Hamming weights of the branches are at least s so it can be guaranteed that all splits and merges have a pessimistic distance of at least s between each other.
+Thus, applying Ungerboeck's rule a $d{\min} \ge 2s + \nu - 1$ can be achieved.

+4) Extending Ungerboeck's rule into the trellis: One can extend Ungerboeck's rule more deeply into the trellis, and maximize not only the distance between splits, and the distance between merges, but the distance between the 4 branches coming from a split in the previous trellis section, or the 8 branches coming from a split two sections before, and so on.
 One can do the same with the merges moving backwards in the trellis.
-Notice that by maximizing the distance between the 8 branches emanating from a split two sections before, we are also maximizing the distance between all 4 branches emanating from a split a trellis section before, and all splits.
+Notice that by maximizing the distance between the 8 branches coming from a split two sections before, we are also maximizing the distance between all 4 branches coming from a split a trellis section before, and all splits.
 The same idea applies to the merges.
-If we consider h sections after a split, and g sections before a merge, the new bound for the minimum distance is $d{\min} \geq s \cdot (h+g) + \nu + 1 (h+g)$.
+If we move h sections from a split, and g sections from a merge, our new bound for the minimum distance is $d{\min} \ge s \cdot (h+g) + \nu + 1 - (h+g)$.
 Fig. 2 shows the trellis branches involved with h=2 and g=2.

-The largest possible values of h and g are given by the

-maximum number of output values that can have maximum distance between each other.
+The largest possible values of h and g are given by the maximum number of output values that can have maximum distance between each other.
 Let us explain this in more detail.

-First, compute the number of branches that need to have maximum distance between each other to cover h sections after a split and g sections before a merge.
+First, compute the number of branches that need to have maximum distance between each other to cover h sections from a split and g sections backwards from a merge.
 From the splitting point of view, there will be groups of 2^h branches that need to have maximum distance between each other.
 From the merging point of view, there will be groups of 2^g .
 Each branch belongs to one group of 2^h and one group of 2^g , so each branch has to have maximum pessimistic distance with $2^h + 2^g - 2$ other branches.

 Second, compute the maximum possible number of branches of maximum pessimistic distance between each other.
-Using the example where N=17 and all the branches have Hamming weight s=2, it is possible to have floor $(\frac{N}{s})=8$ branches with maximum distance between each other.
+Using the example where N = 17 and all the branches have Hamming weight s = 2, it is possible to have $\text{floor}(\frac{N}{s}) = 8$ branches with maximum distance between each other.
 Let us denote this number as T.